-(in thousands) Balance at January 30, 2011 Reorganization charges Cash Payments / Other Balance at January 29, 2012 Severance and related costs \$- 1,981 1,965 \$16
+Balance at January 30, Reorganization Cash Payments / Balance at (in thousands) 2011 charges Other January 29, 2012 Severance and related costs \$ - 1,981 1,965 \$ 16

 Note 17.
 Business Interruption Insurance Recoveries

 On July 31, 2008, a fire occurred at the Company's Reynosa, Mexico manufacturing facility.
 The Company received proceeds under the relevant insurance policies that it maintains for both property damage and business interruption.
 In fiscal year 2010, the Company received a business interruption recovery of \$1.4 million that was recorded to Selling, general and administrative.
 No further insurance proceeds are expected with regards to this incident.